tokenika/eosfactory/docs2/cases/08_arguments/case.md

 ### Data arguments

 Data arguments control the contract actions.
-Let us deploy an instance of the 'eosio.token' contract in order to show varies forms of the data argument of the action 'transfer'.
+Let us deploy an instance of the `eosio.token` contract in order to show varies forms of the data argument of the action `transfer`.

 ```md
 '''